yegor256/blog/_drafts/_solid.md

 praying for really is.
 There is no such thing as "one thing," guys!
 There are different levels of cohesion.

 Who is guilty?
-Robert Martin and Co.
+Uncle Bob &amp; Co.

 They are no better than
 [Ridley Scott]({% pst 2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels %})